 A fluidized bed filter is a container that hangs on the back of your fish tank.
 It can also be a cylinder or even a canister which can sit in a sump on the floor beside or under your fish tank.
 This will be connected to a pump to push water through the filter.

-These filters are actually known by many terms and if you are searching for one online then try one or all of the following terms to get the best results:
+These filters are actually known by many terms.
+If you are searching for one then try one or all of the following terms to get the best results:

-fluidized bed filter, phosphate reactor, media reactor, aquarium reactor, phosban reactor, co2 reactor, phosphate reactor, biopellet reactor, carbon reactor, calcium reactor
+fluidized bed filter, phosphate reactor, media reactor, aquarium reactor, phosban reactor, co2 reactor, biopellet reactor, carbon reactor, calcium reactor, chemical reactor

 Many people also think of these filters as a “suspended particulate filter” or a “suspended sand filter,” for obvious reasons as these phrases describe them.